 \textbf{Evaluation Metrics.} To comprehensively evaluate performance, we use two complementary metrics: clustering accuracy (ACC) and normalized mutual information (NMI)~\cite{fan1949theorem}.
 Both metrics assess clustering quality, with higher values indicating better performance.
 Since ACC and NMI capture different aspects of clustering effectiveness, their combined use enables a more thorough evaluation of the clustering performance.
 For datasets containing corrupted examples, we restrict our evaluation to only the clean data samples.

-\textbf{Results.} The comparison results of RAEUFS, URAFS, NNSE as well as the vanilla \textit{k}-means for the clean and outlier-contaminated datasets are reported in \cref{tab:benign_result} and \cref{tab:outlier_result}, respectively.
-The results in \cref{tab:benign_result} indicate that the proposed methods RAEUFS outperforms URAFS and NNSE.
+\textbf{Results.} The comparisons of RAEUFS, URAFS, NNSE as well as the vanilla \textit{k}-means for the clean and outlier-contaminated datasets are reported in \Cref{tab:benign_result} and \Cref{tab:outlier_result}.
+The results in \Cref{tab:benign_result} indicate that the proposed methods RAEUFS outperforms URAFS and NNSE.
 The two exceptions are \texttt{COIL20} in terms of ACC and \texttt{USPS} in terms of NMI, in which the accuracy of RAEUFS is very close to NNSE.

-\cref{tab:outlier_result} shows that even the datasets are contaminated with 30\% outliers during the training, RAEUFS is able to identify the outliers and achieves similar clustering performance compared to the clean datasets, while other algorithms degenerate the performance.
+\Cref{tab:outlier_result} shows that even the datasets are contaminated with 30\% outliers during the training, RAEUFS is able to identify the outliers and achieves similar clustering performance compared to the clean datasets, while other algorithms degenerate the performance.
 The only exception is \texttt{WarpPIE10P} dataset that NNSE has the highest accuracy but its accuracy is much lower than RAEUFS in the clean datasets.

-Moreover, Figure-\ref{fig:performance_comparison} graphically illustrates the model’s stability and performance across the different number of selected features.
+Moreover, Fig. \ref{fig:performance_comparison} graphically illustrates the model’s stability and performance across the different number of selected features.
 On every dataset, RAEUFS is applied along with the other 2 methods with different number of selected features (20, 50, 100, 150, 200) and record their clustering ACC scores.
 RAEUFS consistently achieved higher or matched with the highest ACC scores, indicating that it identifies more relevant features that contribute meaningfully to clustering.

-\textbf{Execution time (RAEUFS vs NNSE).} We observed that, NNSE is slightly slower than RAEUFS.
-To further investigate, we conducted an experiment with the Jaffe dataset which is a high dimensional data with 213 observation and 676 features.
-Since both are neural network based algorithms, we recorded the time (in seconds) to run one epoch, for 1000 epochs.
-We set 0.1 for all the hyperparameter's value to ensure a fair comparison. \Cref{tab:runtime-comparison} is demonstrating that RAEUFS need approximately $4.13$ seconds on an average to complete 1 epoch while the NNSE need $16.29$ seconds approximately on an average.
-It implies that RSRAE is converging faster than the NNSE.
-Moreover, the lower standard deviation also indicates the commendable consistency of RAEUFS.
+\textbf{Parameter sensitivity.} We additionally conduct a sensitivity analysis on \texttt{lung} to assess how sensitive RAEUFS is to its hyperparameters.
+A grid search of the parameters $(\alpha,\beta,\gamma,\eta,\lambda_1,\lambda_2) \times\#$ selected features is performed and the results of ACC are presented in Fig. \ref{fig:Sensitivity_LUNG}.
+Although the parameters vary logarithmically (base 10), the corresponding accuracy fluctuates irregularly.
+This suggests that determining optimal parameters for a new dataset remains challenging without comprehensive experimental validation.